Provisioning EKS clusters

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

 variable exported and make sure you have access to the cluster.
-To deploy components we go to terraform/aws-accounts/cloud-platform-aws/vpc/eks/components and follow exactly the same terraform workflow:
+To deploy core we go to terraform/aws-accounts/cloud-platform-aws/vpc/eks/core and follow exactly the same terraform workflow:

 terraform init